gawkermedia/amqp-client-provider/README.md

 ### Handles publisher confirmations and message republishing if messages weren't confirmed

-With a configurable `MessageStore`, every message sent to RabbitMQ (we send messages with persistent flag by default) gets saved to the `MessageStore` (currently, you can choose between a NOOP and MySql backed implementation).
+Every message sent to RabbitMQ (we send messages with persistent flag by default) gets saved to the configurable `MessageStore`.
 Then if the RabbitMQ sends back a confirmation that the message was persisted on the broker side, the message gets deleted.
 If no confirmation arrived within the configured timeframe, the `Repeater` resends with the same `Publisher`.
 The message will be picked up by the resend loop until it finally gets confirmed.

 ### Automatically sends consumer confirmations after the message was processed

-The only thing you need to provide is a simple configuration and a function of `A => Unit`, and the library will handle the rest: creates the queue and the exchange if they does not exist, creates the binding, and starts consuming messages.
+The only thing you need to provide is a simple configuration and a function of `A => Future[Unit]`, and the library will handle the rest: create the queue and the exchange if they does not exist, create the binding, and start consuming messages.
 With every message, your function gets called.
 After processing the message, the library will send back the acknowledgement to RabbitMQ.
 If your code throws exception, the library sends back a negative acknowledgement and the message will be requeued.
-Right now if you have Futures within your function, you must Await it in order to have to ability to requeue the message in case of any error.
-It will be changed in the future and you'll have to provide an `A => Future[Unit]` type of function which will be awaited by the library, so you can't forget it.

 ### Configuration